Malta National Stadium – Olympic Solar Swimming Pool HeatingHarry

 In Malta, they love their sport as much as anywhere else and in Malta they have a stadium at Ta’Qali in Valetta.
 They call it the National Stadium and it is used by many sporting people although it operates under the auspices of the Malta Football Association.

 The Maltese celebrated the Millennium by building a stand for the National Stadium, so that Ta’Qali can now hold 17,000 spectators.
 The Millennium Stand covers a foot print of around 5,000 m².

 It was critical to the Malta Football Association that the stadium was not used for one or two matches a week but as often as possible and by the whole community.
 You can swim there, play squash there or even practice your small arms shooting.
 If you are so inclined, you may use one of the state of the art gymnasium.
 There are catering facilities so you can enjoy some food and perhaps a bottle of wine.

 When designing the new stand, it was felt important to address the environmental issues by incorporating sustainability into the project.
-They chose the Award Winning TS300 flat plate panels to heat water including the half-Olympic sized swimming pool.
+They chose the Award Winning engineered flat plate solar swimming pool heating panels to heat all their water including the Olympic sized swimming pool.
 Engineers from Germany installed over 70 flat plate panels, making a total solar absorber area in excess of 120 m².
 Engineers carried out the finishing and commissioning work in December.